How to Get Directory Size in Linux [4 Methods Inside!]

 # sudo du

 The output of the command shows all files in the current directory with their size in kilobytes (KB).
-Usually, these numbers are too huge to comprehend.
+Usually, these numbers are too huge to be useful.
 You can include the -h flag to improve the readability of file sizes.

 # sudo du -h